 How to Apply

-To apply for a teaching or research graduate assistantship you’ll need to submit the Graduate Assistantship Application to the Graduate School.
+To apply for a teaching or research graduate assistantship you’ll need to submit the Graduate Assistantship Application to the Graduate School alongside the documents required for admission.
 Make sure that, in addition to the application form, that you reach out to your graduate coordinator and inform them of your interest.

 While your graduate coordinator is the best resource for open positions in your department, there are many available assistantships that regularly open up around campus.
 Have a professional resume ready and prepare a killer cover letter.